Charlie's Blog: Thoughts From the Straight Edge

 I am not pleased that marijuana has become acceptable to so many people.
 Marijuana is a drug that you can abuse to great excess and still remain alive.
 The problem with marijuana is that it makes you stupid.
 I have known potheads who spent the entire day baked.
 One of them almost killed a woman at my work back in the 90s with a truck trailer.
 Whatever buzz he had that night, it vanished when he almost killed that woman.
 She is alive today because I happened to be in the right place at the right moment.
 My clarity of mind at that moment counteracted the cloud of his mind.
 Without that clarity, that woman would have died.

 This is the part of the straight edge people overlook.
 It's obvious to focus on the casualties from drug abuse, but no one pays much attention to the mental toll it takes.
 This is your brain on drugs as it fries in the pan.
 You don't have to die from drugs to make them bad.
-You can still be a casualty of them and still remain alive.
+You can be a casualty of them and still remain alive.
 This is what happened to Syd Barrett from Pink Floyd who literally fried his brain on LSD.
 He was still drawing breath, but his mind was gone never to be recovered.

 The remaining members of the Floyd would go on with survivor's guilt that would inspire some of the best albums rock has ever produced.
 Syd was considered a genius, and his extreme use of acid is credited with much of that genius.
 But that just isn't the truth.
 Post-Syd Barrett Floyd is much better, and that music is not the product of drug abuse but an incredible focus from four musicians at the top of their games.
 The real truth about Pink Floyd is that Syd's fry out became a warning to them to not become acid casualties themselves.
-For the most part, Pink Floyd has eschewed drugs even if their fans have not.
+For the most part, Pink Floyd have eschewed drugs even if their fans have not.

 This clarity of mind is what Ian Mackaye was getting at in his Minor Threat song.
 The clear mind is superior to the messed up mind.
 You don't need drugs for creativity.
 You just need incredible focus.
 You can't achieve this if your brain is fried on substances.